-- 1. The successful Proposer shall perform timely site visits and observe construction to the degree necessary and as required to ensure conformance with the CDs. - The successful Proposer shall attend weekly construction meetings and perform on-going A/E tasks (requests for information, review change order requests, assist in approving CMGC payment applications using standard forms as required by AIA, prepare field reports, etc.) during construction as required to implement the project. - 3.
+- 1. The successful Proposer shall perform timely site visits and observe construction to the degree necessary and as required to ensure conformance with the CDs. - 2.
+The successful Proposer shall attend weekly construction meetings and perform ongoing A/E tasks (requests for information, review change order requests, assist in approving CMGC payment applications using standard forms as required by AIA, prepare field reports, etc.) during construction as required to implement the project. - 3.
 Work with the CMGC to provide the College a Traffic Control Plan that will protect the public from the potential impacts of construction access and schedule conflicts. - 4.
 The successful Proposer shall prepare meeting notes for electronic distribution no later than 48 hours after the meeting.
 Meeting notes shall contain, at a minimum, adequate detail to document construction progress, action items, decisions, and risk issues that could negatively impact schedule or budget. - 5.
-Provide a full record drawing set ("as-built") with latest AutoCAD release or compatible version, on compact disks (CD's) and also provide copies of public utilities.
-Co-ordination with the CMGC will likely be required; however, the successful Proposer will not be held liable for the accuracy of the information received from the CMGC and Subcontractors regarding the site and building improvements, but shall to the best of their ability ensure that information is correct and true.
+Provide a full record drawing set ("as-built") with latest AutoCAD release or compatible version or thumb drive, and also provide copies of public utilities associated with the project.
+Co-ordination with the CMGC will likely be required; however, provided the design documents are complete and accurate the successful Proposer will not be held liable for the accuracy of the information received from the CMGC and Subcontractors regarding the site and building improvements, but shall to the best of their ability ensure that information is correct and true.
 These drawings will become the property of the College at the end of the project.
 Successful Proposer shall be released from responsibility for future work done using these drawings not directly involving the successful Proposer.
 Drawing files shall conform to County standards and file naming conventions.
 Drawings illustrating as-built utilities shall be certified by a registered civil engineer and require acceptance by the County Building Department/Engineer.

-- 6. At the end of the CA phase, provide the College with all back-up documentation showing compliance to stated goals. - 7.
-Provide an "Owner's Manual" at project completion containing all building element sources, subcontractor and manufacturer contact information, manufacturer owner's manuals, warranty information and other relevant data.

-2. WORK PERFORMED BY THE COLLEGE

-The College has assigned a project manager to oversee the successful Proposer's work and provide support as needed.
+- 6. At the end of the CA phase, provide the College with all back-up documentation showing compliance to stated goals for sustainability and energy efficiency. - 7.
+Provide an "Owner's Manual" at project completion containing all building element sources, subcontractor and manufacturer contact information, manufacturer owner's manuals, warranty information, as-built plans, and other relevant data. - 2.
+WORK PERFORMED BY THE COLLEGE The College has assigned a project manager to oversee the successful Proposer's work and provide support as needed.